vlabella/PowerGLE/README.md

 # PowerGLE

 PowerGLE is an MS-Office PowerPoint Add-in for Graphics Layout Engine ([GLE](https://glx.sourceforge.io)), which is a graphics scripting language designed for creating publication quality graphs, plots, and diagrams.
 PowerGLE generates and inserts images created by GLE onto a slide that can be manipulated as a PowerPoint object.
-It is inspired by [IguanaTeX](https://www.jonathanleroux.org/software/iguanatex) and works in a similar manner.
 The GLE code and data utilized to draw each figure is stored within the PowerPoint presentation, simplifying the management and editing of large presentations with multiple GLE figures.
+PowerGLE is inspired by [IguanaTeX](https://www.jonathanleroux.org/software/iguanatex).

 ## Download & Installation